The Heart of UTC has found a home - UTC launches Foundation

-UTC volunteers do they part to upkeep the physical environment as they clean up the coastline at the Hart’s Cut Bay, Chaguaramas.
+UTC volunteers do their part to upkeep our physical environment as they clean up the coastline at the Hart's Cut Bay, Chaguaramas.

 The UTC team members show that they are advocates for health and fitness by participating in Carfin's marathon.

-Environment energy : A team member Electronic Distribution Channels brings her energy to the cleanup exercise.
+Environment energy: One of our Electronic Distribution Channels team member's brings her energy to the cleanup exercise.

 Environmental awareness: Team member from Supply Chain Management teaches a camper the way to recycle plastics.

 COMBINE AN INVESTMENT PLAN FOR YOUR CHILD'S FUTURE WITH ACCIDENT AND MEDICAL INSURANCE WITH THE STARTER PLAN.